lhazlewood/scms/README.md

     </body>
     </html>

-This is a Velocity file template (the `.vtl` extension indicates Velocity Template Language).
-When scms runs, any encountered Markdown file will be rendered to HTML and then that rendered HTML will be inserted into the `$content` placeholder.
+This is a Velocity template file (the `.vtl` extension indicates Velocity Template Language).
+When scms runs, any encountered Markdown file will be rendered to HTML and then that rendered HTML will replace the `$content` placeholder.

 Now our project structure looks like this: